smallbasic/smallbasic.github.io/_build/pages/vade_intro.markdown

 -   <http://forum.basicprogramm.org> is a generally good place to ask questions around various BASIC programming languages.

--   You can get directly in touch with the developing team of  through [e-mail](mailto:smallbasic@gmail.com).
+-   You can get directly in touch with the developing team of SmallBASIC through [e-mail](mailto:smallbasic@gmail.com).

 Licenses
 --------

--    is released under the [GNU General Public License version 2.0 (GPLv2)](http://www.gnu.org/licenses/old-licenses/gpl-2.0)
+-   SmallBASIC is released under the [GNU General Public License version 2.0 (GPLv2)](http://www.gnu.org/licenses/old-licenses/gpl-2.0)

 -   This document, the \>\>Vademecum\<\<, is released under the